 The Lighthouse is now available to rent or buy

-As the waves batter an isolated rock, hungry gulls circle for their next meal while the beaming torch of the barnacled lighthouse safely guides travelling sailors.
-Its thick stone walls hold two ‘wickies,’ both prisoners of the sea, surrounded by empty bottles of booze and the thick smoke of pipes and roll-up cigarettes, both searching for meaning and purpose under the looming light.
+As the waves batter an isolated rock and hungry gulls circle for their next meal, the beaming torch of the barnacled lighthouse safely guides travelling sailors through treacherous waters.
+Its thick stone walls are home to two wickies, prisoners of the sea, surrounded by empty bottles of booze and the thick smoke of pipes and roll-up cigarettes, both searching for meaning and purpose under the looming light.
 This is Roger Egger’s sublime tale of the sea, isolation and madness and undoubtedly one of the finest horrors of the past ten years.

-Following his 2015 horror masterpiece The Witch, Eggers again delivers a tour de force of nightmares, with a deliciously dark maritime horror that dazzles.
-With a claustrophobic 1.19:1 aspect ratio and grainy black and white film, Eggers’ movie is a dreamlike journey into human fragility, humour, ambiguity, confusion and fear.
-The result is a work of cinematic art that feels just as weathered as the characters at its heart, with each frame seeping into the subconscious as reality is slowly eaten away.
+Following his 2015 masterpiece The Witch, Eggers’ nightmarish tour de force is a deliciously dark maritime horror bathed in shadows.
+Eggers’ movie is a dreamlike journey into human fragility, humour, ambiguity, confusion and fear that feels as weathered as the towering lighthouse at its heart.

 READ MORE: THE NORTHMAN